mettalogic/arcanum-automation/README.md

 Note that the file "seasonal.json" is mostly ignored currently as it has a slightly different layout.

-It's also possible to view the game save file in the Browser - just dump it into the same directory as the other JSON files and make it has an extension of ".json".
-The Browser won't do much with it, but can give a parse view of the file in the "Parsed data" tab.
+It's also possible to view the game save file in the Browser - just dump it into the same directory as the other JSON files and make sure it has an extension of ".json".
+The Browser won't do much with it, but can give a formatted view of the file in the "Parsed data" tab.